JONES LAW GROUP | Your Lawyers for Life! Personal Injury Law Firm in St. Petersburg

 To determine whether or not you have a premises liability claim against your landlord, you need to think about how they may have been liable for causing your accident.
 There must be negligence present if your claim is going to be successful; without negligence, there’s no liability.

-In order to win your slip and fall case, you and your attorney must be able to prove that your landlord was negligent.
+In order to win your slip and fall case, you and your attorney must be able to prove that your landlord was negligent, even if you were also liable.
 This means that your landlord must have caused or failed to prevent the conditions that resulted in your accident.

 On top of that, you’ll also need to prove that they knew about the hazardous conditions or should have known about them in order to fix the conditions.
 If there was no way for them to reasonably know that the conditions existed before the accident, you may not have a case.